 Breakfast is no longer boring thanks to these Vegan Black Bean Chilaquiles!
 I usually whip them up on weekends when I have some extra time in the kitchen.
-The chipotle in adobo and fresh jalapeños add a splash of spice that’s balanced out perfectly with the tortillas.
+The chipotle in adobo and fresh jalapeños add a splash of spice that’s balanced out perfectly with the nachos.
 Pair with fresh cilantro and scallions, and you’ve got yourself a winner.

 We used cashews instead of cheese and cream in the sauce for a lighter, plant-based alternative.
 When blended up, they make the sauce deliciously creamy.
 They’ll also add some phenomenal nutrients like healthy fats, magnesium, copper, and iron.
 To optimize creaminess, soak the cashews for about 2-3 hours, first.